IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 In some large hosting providers content is hosted through a domain name that is published as a DNS wildcard (and uses a wildcard certificate).
 For instance, github.io, which is used for hosted content, including the Editors' copy of internet drafts stored on github, does not actually publish any names.
-Instead a wildcard exists to answer all potential names: requests are routed appropriate once they are received.
+Instead, a wildcard exists to answer all potential names: requests are routed appropriate once they are received.

 This kind of system works well for self-managed hosted content.
 However, while it is possible to insert up to a few dozen PTR records, many thousand entries are not possible, nor is it possible to deal with the unlimited (infinite) number of possibilities that a wildcard supports.